Online Observability of Boolean Control Networks: Introduction

-{\em Observability.} This is in general about if it is possible and how to determine the initial state a \BCN\ by providing sequences of inputs and observing the corresponding output sequences (\cite{cheng2009controllability}).
-Now four types of observability have been proposed in the literature, which are described below (\cite{Zhang2016Observability}).
+{\em Observability.} This is in general about if it is possible and how to determine the initial state a \BCN\ by providing sequences of inputs and observing the corresponding output sequences, when the updating rules are available (\cite{cheng2009controllability}).
+Now four types of observability have been proposed in the literature (\cite{Zhang2016Observability}).